SirTopHat997/YuboLib/README.md

 - Login

 # What is this for?:
-- To interact with yubo.live offical API
+- To interact with yubo.live official API

 # How can i contribute?
 - We are solely based off the community and my free time